Wes Welker: 2010 season

 Welker rehabilitated his knee during the 2010 offseason with the goal of being ready for the 2010 season opener, while many analysts expected that he would start the season on the Physically Unable to Perform list, and some even speculated that he would miss the entire 2010 season.

 Nonetheless, Welker played in the Patriots' Week 1 38–24 victory against the Cincinnati Bengals, and led all Patriots receivers with eight catches for 64 yards and two touchdowns; those catches included Brady's first pass attempt of the season and his first touchdown pass.
 In the Patriots' Week 9 34–14 loss to the Cleveland Browns, after an injury to kicker Stephen Gostkowski, Welker was asked to kick an extra point for the first time since he did so in 2004 against the Patriots; he converted the attempt.
 Welker had two touchdown catches in the Patriots' 45–24 win over the Detroit Lions on Thanksgiving.
 He recorded a season-high in receiving yards with 115 on eight receptions in a Week 14 36–7 victory over the Chicago Bears.
 He finished the 2010 season with 86 receptions for 848 yards and seven touchdowns in 15 games with 11 starts.
 He was named to the 2011 Pro Bowl as an injury replacement to Houston Texans wide receiver Andre Johnson.

 In the playoff loss to the New York Jets in the Divisional Round, Welker was benched for the teams' first offensive series for making a series of foot references in a press conference that took shots at a foot fetish of Jets' coach Rex Ryan.
 He had seven receptions for 57 yards in the 28–21 loss.
-He was ranked 50th by his fellow players on the NFL Top 100 Players of 2011 players' list.
+He was voted the Patriots Ed Block Courage Award winner by his teammates, and was ranked 50th by his fellow players on the NFL Top 100 Players of 2011 players' list.